-If you are a business owner who sources from China, you must have heard about the Chinese New Year (CNY), also called Spring Festival and Luanr New Year, and the factory shutdowns related to this Chinese festival.
+If you are a business owner who sources from China, you must have heard about the Chinese New Year (CNY), also called Spring Festival and Luanr New Year, and the factory shutdowns related to this festival.
 Click on our post to find out the details of Chinese New Year 2024, and tips to prepare your supply chain for it.

 Chinese New Year, also called as Spring Festival and Lunar New Year, is the most important traditional festival in China.
 During this time, families of multi-generations will gather together and enjoy a rare time of reunion.
 Being a 7-day national holiday, many people will take the leave in advance and travel even a long way back to their hometowns.

 Due to the importance of Chinese New Year, many corporates and factories will shut down days ahead of time to celebrate.
 Hence, it's critical to arrange your supply chain in advance of CNY to make sure your production runs as scheduled.

 When is Chinese New Year 2024?

 Though the Chinese New Year celebration lasts only one week, the factories will typically close 2-4 full weeks ahead, which means the actual production is likely to stop in mid-January.

 How will the CNY affect the supply chain?

 Here we summarized the most common risks that might harm your production during the CNY time:

 - Factory closure: Most of the Chinese factories will shut down for at least a week to celebrate the CNY.
-You might not be able to reach your suppliers or get to know the latest condition of your supply chain as all the operations are paused.
+You might not be able to reach your suppliers or get to know the latest condition of your production as all the operations are paused.

 - Higher defect rate: Trying to meet the deadline before the holiday, factories will ask the workers to speed up and be rushed to produce the products.
 Therefore, there will be higher defect rates and more quality issues on your products before the holiday.